 1: You’ll need to settle on the KPIs that matter to you.
 This can be determined by examining your goals for measuring localisation.
 KPIs typically focus on time, cost, and results.

 2: Determine how you’ll gather the data, using what technology, and across what time frame.
-These parameters need to be consistent across campaigns if you want to meaningfully compare results.
+These parameters must be consistent across campaigns to compare results meaningfully.
 High-quality data is the basis of high-quality insights, so it’s worth spending time on this step.
-Inconsistent data, missing information and erratic collection of data will result in sub-par insights.
+Inconsistent data, missing information and erratic data collection will result in sub-par insights.

 3: Insights are only useful if they are used to inform actions.
 Therefore, the next stage is planning how the resulting insights will be applied to future campaigns.
 This step usually encompasses the involvement of key stakeholders.

 4: After formulating a comprehensive roadmap, it’s time for implementation.
-Start gathering and recording data in order to produce reports that give clear insights as to the success of a campaign.
+Start gathering and recording data to produce reports that give clear insights as to the success of a campaign.

 5: Periodically reviewing the measurements and their criteria helps ensure they continue to be fit for purpose.
 If your business goals change, then check if your KPIs cover that.

-As well as marketing campaigns, these tips and advice are also applicable to application localisation, localisation testing, game localization services, multimedia localisation services, website localization services, and indeed any other language localisation service.
+As well as marketing campaigns, these tips and advice apply to application localisation, localisation testing, game localization services, multimedia localisation services, website localization services, and, indeed, any other language localisation service.